 Once everything is in order and the payment is cleared, we shall proceed with your flight.
 We usually accept bank transfers or payment by credit card for the air ambulance flight.

-If you have any questions regarding booking a private medical flight, our team is happy to help.
-Our lines are open 24/7, and you can reach us through the following lines:
+If you have any questions regarding booking a private medical flight, or costs, our team is happy to help.
+Our team members are available 24/7 to provide advice.
+We can arrange quick medical flights worldwide.

 Please contact us: